charlielafosse/amble/README.md

 ### What is ambling? :information_desk_person:

-ambling is an opportunity to get outside, to exercise, and to better understand the environment we live in.
+ambling is an opportunity to get outside, to exercise, and to better understand the environments we live in.

-it also helps to facilitate conversation, and the sharing of ideas and concerns.

-when we walk, we talk!

 ### The app :iphone: